cis-ds/course-site/content/notes/resampling/index.md

 |age           |         0|             1|   48.57|  16.92| 18.00|  34.00|  48.00|   61.00|   89.00|▆▇▇▆▂ |
 |tolerance     |         0|             1|   10.59|   3.64|  0.00|   8.00|  12.00|   14.00|   15.00|▁▂▃▅▇ |

-`rcfss::gss` contains a selection of variables from the 2012 GSS.
+`rcis::gss` contains a selection of variables from the 2012 GSS.
 This time let's consider whether respondents believe Muslim clergymen who express anti-American attitudes should be allowed to teach in a college or university.

 The outcome of interest `colmslm` is a factor variable coded as either ``"Yes, allowed"`` (respondent believes the person should be allowed to teach) or `"Not allowed"` (respondent believes the person should not allowed to teach).
 The rates of these classes are somewhat imbalanced; the majority of respondents do not believe these individuals should be allowed to teach in college: